umeshbhatiya143/task-management-app/README.md

 ## Additional Information

-- **Responsive Design**: The application is styled to be **fully responsive**, ensuring functionality across various screen sizes.
+- **Responsive Design**: The application is styled to be **fully responsive**, ensuring functionality across various screen sizes, from desktop to mobile devices.
-- **Task Data Management**: Task data is temporarily managed in the application state, with no persistent storage (e.g., database) included in this version.
+- **Task Data Management**: Task data is temporarily managed in **local storage** to persist tasks even after the user reloads or closes the application.
+This allows users to maintain their task list across sessions without needing a database.
-- **Color Scheme**: Based on the provided color scheme (#73BC44, black, and white) for a cohesive design.
+- **Color Scheme**: The application uses a variety of color schemes, including the color scheme of **#73BC44, black, and white**, to ensure a visually cohesive and appealing design.
+- **Priority-Based Colors**: Tasks are color-coded based on their priority level (Low, Medium, High) for quick visual identification.
+For example:
+  - **Low Priority**: Green (#73BC44)
+  - **Medium Priority**: Yellow
+  - **High Priority**: Red

 ## Future Improvements